-Dorian churns toward Florida as dangerous category 4 hurricane
+Dorian strengthens, heads toward Florida as dangerous category 4 hurricane

 But it warned that its course remained unpredictable.
 Dorian still poses a threat to millions of people, as well as holiday attractions such as Walt Disney World, the NASA launchpads along the Space Coast, and even President Donald Trump’s Mar-a-Lago resort in Palm Beach.

-The NHC said Dorian was packing maximum sustained winds of 145 mph (230 kph) and was expected to pass north of the southeastern and central Bahamas on Saturday and be near Florida’s east coast late on Monday.
+The NHC said Dorian was packing maximum sustained winds of 150 mph (240 kph) and was expected to pass north of the southeastern and central Bahamas on Saturday and be near Florida’s east coast late Monday or early Tuesday.

-“While some fluctuations in intensity are possible, Dorian is expected to remain a powerful hurricane during the next few days,” the NHC said in a statement on Saturday.
+“Some fluctuations in intensity are likely, but Dorian is expected to remain a powerful hurricane during the next few days,” the NHC said in a statement on Saturday.

-On Florida’s east coast, where Dorian’s winds are expected to quickly gather speed on Monday, residents bought bottled water, plywood and other supplies as fast as they could be restocked on Friday.
+On Florida’s east coast, residents bought bottled water, plywood and other supplies as fast as they could be restocked on Friday.
 Some gas stations ran out of fuel.

 “They’re buying everything and anything that applies to a hurricane, flashlights, batteries, generators,” said Amber Hunter, 30, assistant manager at Cape Canaveral’s ACE Handiman hardware store.